wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

           <options>no_full_log</options>
       </rule>

-This rule groups events decoded from json that belong to an integration called `VirusTotal <../../capabilities/virustotal-scan/index.html>`_.
+This rule, groups events decoded from json that belong to an integration called `VirusTotal <../../capabilities/virustotal-scan/index.html>`_.
 It checks the field decoded as ``integration`` and if its content is ``virustotal`` the rule is triggered.

 srcip
 ^^^^^